MCluck90/parsnip-ts/README.md

 # 🌱 Parsnip-ts

-Parser combinator written in and for TypeScript.
+Parser combinators written in and for TypeScript.

 ## Getting Started